 Table 7.1 shows the types of excesses that may apply to your claim.
-In some cases, you may not need to pay an excess - see 'One basic excess when you claim under two policies' on page 54 and 'When you don't need to pay an excess' on page 55.
+In some cases, you may not need to pay an excess - see 'One basic excess when you claim under two policies' on page 53 and 'When you don't need to pay an excess' on page 54.

-Type of excess Basic Applies to most claims Age An age excess applies in addition to any other excess when the person controlling your boat or driving the motor vehicle towing your boat is under 25 years Racing Applies if you have the option 'Sailboat racing cover' and make a claim under that option Special Any special excess is outlined in your current Certificate of Insurance and applies in addition to any other excess
+Excesses that may apply to your claim cess Applies to most claims An age excess applies in addition to any other excess when the person controlling your boat or driving the motor vehicle towing your boat is under 25 years Applies if you have the option 'Sailboat racing cover' and make a claim under that option Any special excess is outlined in your current Certificate of Insurance and applies in addition to any other excess